"Education is the best investment you'll ever make. It's an investment for life."

-All applicants are automatically considered for a Merit Award; no Merit Award application form is required.
+All applicants who take the HSPT at Ramona are automatically considered for a Merit Award; no Merit Award application form is required.

 Merit Awards are awarded to incoming freshmen with top HSPT test scores, high grade point averages, and excellent conduct, attendance, effort, and teacher recommendations.